Liberal Democrats (UK)

-A centrist to centre-left political party, the Liberal Democrats ideologically draw upon both liberalism and social democracy.
-Different factions have dominated the party at different times, each with its own ideological bent, some leaning towards the centre-left and others the centre.
-The party calls for constitutional reform, including a change from the first-past-the-post voting system to proportional representation.
-Emphasising stronger protections for civil liberties, the party promotes social-liberal approaches to issues like LGBT rights, drug liberalisation, education policy and criminal justice.
+A centrist to centre-left party, the Lib Dems ideologically draw upon liberalism and social democracy.
+Different factions have dominated the party at different times, each with its own ideological bent.
+Some factions leaned towards the centre-left, while others were in the centre.
+The party is a member of the Alliance of Liberals and Democrats for Europe Party (ALDE), and Liberal International.
+It calls for constitutional reform, including a change from first-past-the-post voting to proportional representation.
+Emphasising stronger protections for civil liberties, the party promotes social-liberal approaches to issues like LGBT rights, drug liberalisation, education and criminal justice.
 It favours a market-based economy supplemented with social welfare spending.
-The party is internationalist and pro-European, and supported the People's Vote for the continued UK membership of the European Union and greater European integration, having previously called for adoption of the euro currency.
-The Lib Dems have promoted further environmental protections and opposed British military ventures like the Iraq War.
+The party has been described as progressive, and is internationalist and pro-European, and supported the People's Vote for UK membership of the European Union and greater European integration, having previously called for adoption of the euro.
+The Lib Dems have promoted further environmental protections and opposed British military ventures such as the Iraq War.

-The Liberal Democrats are historically strongest in northern Scotland, south-west London, south-west England and mid-Wales.
-Membership is primarily made up of professionals that belong within the middle-class (without the reliance on trade unions or collective bargaining) and the party's composition has a higher proportion of university educated members than the other major political parties of the United Kingdom.
-The party is a federation of the English, Scottish and Welsh Liberal Democrats.
-The party is in a partnership with the Alliance Party of Northern Ireland, while still organising there.
-Internationally, the party is a member of the Liberal International and the Alliance of Liberals and Democrats for Europe Party, with its MEPs formerly affiliated to the Renew Europe group in the European Parliament, until the UK left the EU on 31 January 2020.
+The Lib Dems have historically been strongest in northern Scotland, south-west London, South West England, and mid Wales.
+Membership is primarily made up of middle-class professionals and has a higher proportion of university-educated members than other UK parties.
+The party is a federation of the English, Scottish, and Welsh Liberal Democrats, and is in a partnership with the Alliance Party of Northern Ireland, while still organising there.